idia640/course-materials/case-study-proposal.md

 <a name="myfootnote1">1</a>: For some ideas of how to frame a problem in just a few sentences, look at [these examples from the nudge blog](https://nudges.files.wordpress.com/2008/04/our-dozen-nudges1.pdf
 ).
 Just consider the problem part of the examples -- not solutions.

+I have created a [second case study example - tornado warnings](example-case-study-idea.md) - that demonstrates why you should keep your idea simple and not make too many assumptions up front.
+Next week you will learn about ethnographic research and this demonstrates why such research is important.